Skip to main content

 Jeffrey continues to persevere and is grateful to still be here.
 His mantra is, “To stay present in the moment, express gratitude, and get outside.”

-He will be competing in snowboarding, sitting volleyball, swimming, and skeleton.
+He will be competing in snowboarding, sitting volleyball, and skeleton.

 Cheryl-Belanger.jpgTrade: Medical Technician